ImmobilienScout24/afp-talk/README.rst

 * Authenticating machines (servers, applications, clusters etc...)

-At scale, the common practice to use *IDentity and Access Management* (IAM) users and generate static credentials is generally considered harmful---they are easy to loose control over and hard to rotate systematically [1].
+At scale, the common practice to use *IDentity and Access Management* (IAM) users and generate static credentials / access keys is generally considered harmful---they are easy to loose control over and hard to rotate systematically [1].
 Hacked credentials are a sought after commodity and allow a digital adversary to perform anything from mining digital currencies [2] to cracking passwords.

 The *AWS Federation Proxy* (AFP) Project [3], developed at ImmobilienScout24 solves the issue for both machines and humans by using a *Custom Federation